 Fun fact: The largest bigleaf magnolia, making its debut on the National Register of Champion Trees in 2016, is growing in Baltimore.
 It's 70 feet tall with a 56-foot crown and 90-inch trunk circumference.

-A large, hardy tree, appearing tropical with its foot-long leaves and intensely fragrant flowers that rival the leaves in size.
+Large leaves look like they're from the tropics!
+A large, hardy tree with intensely fragrant flowers that rival the leaves in size.
 Native to the Southeast, bigleaf magnolia is easy to grow, requires little maintenance and makes a stunning landscape tree.